Demographics of Louisiana: Asian Americans

+The largest Asian alone or in any combination ethnic origin by county, per the 2020 census.

 Asian Indians were the largest group of Asian Americans in the state, followed by the Chinese.
 Filipinos were the third largest single Asian American ethnicity.

 The first significant wave of Chinese migration took place during Reconstruction after the American Civil War.
 Local planters imported Cantonese contract workers from Cuba and California as a low-cost substitute for slave labor.
 By 1870, the Chinese had begun migrating from the plantations to the cities, especially New Orleans, forming a Chinatown that existed from the 1880s until its removal by WPA development in 1937.
 The Chinese dominated the city's laundry industry during this period, as they had in other American cities.
 But by the 1940s, the younger generation of American-born Chinese were already entering college and abandoning the laundry industry.

 Subsequent waves of immigration have brought many Chinese from Taiwan, Hong Kong, Mainland China, as well as Indians, Middle Easterners, Koreans, Japanese, Southeast Asians, and other Asians, to New Orleans, Baton Rouge, and other cities in the state.
 The Vietnamese began migrating to the southern part of the state and the Gulf Coast region after the Fall of Saigon in 1975.
 Since then, the Vietnamese have become one of the largest Asian populations in the state.
 The Vietnamese have also come to dominate the fishing and shrimping industry in southeast Louisiana.

 Filipinos had immigrated all the way to the Southern United States from the Philippines.
 Filipinos rebelled against slavery on ships and settled in Louisiana, near the similarly Spanish-colonized independent ethnic Isleño community.
 The oldest community of Asian Americans in the United States at Saint Malo, Louisiana was founded by Filipino exiles from the Manila galleon trade between Mexico and the Philippines.
 The exact date of the establishment of Saint Malo is disputed.
 The settlement may have been formed as early as 1763 or 1765 by the Filipino deserters and escaped slaves of the Spanish Manila Galleon trade.

 The members of the community were commonly referred to as Manila men, or Manilamen, and later Tagalas.
 Filipino Americans residing in the region were recruited by local pirate Jean Lafitte to join his Baratarians, a group of privately recruited soldiers serving under the American forces under the command of Andrew Jackson, in the defense of New Orleans.
 They played a decisive role in securing the American victory, firing barrage after barrage of well-aimed artillery fire.

 Several Asians have held high office in Louisiana.
 Harry Lee, a Chinese American, was a federal judge, candidate for governor, and sheriff of Jefferson Parish, an office he held for 27 years, from 1979 until his death in 2007.
 The first Vietnamese American to be elected to U.S. Congress was Joseph Cao of New Orleans, in 2008.
 In 2007, former congressman Bobby Jindal of Baton Rouge was elected governor of Louisiana, becoming the first Indian American to be elected governor of any state.